shamazmazum/cl-forward-diff/README.md

 1. Use `(declare (optimize (speed 3)))` in functions you want to optimize.
 2. Numerical arguments to differentiable functions must be of type `dual`.
-In case of using `ad-multivariate` the function must accept a list of `dual`s.
+In case of using `ad-multivariate` the function must accept a simple array of `dual`s.
 3. Differentiable functions must return one value of type `dual`.
 Again, you may wish to use toplevel declarations to make hints to the compiler, like `(serapeum:-> fn (dual) (values dual &optional))`.